sergei-mironov/litrepl/README.md

   --ai-interpreter EXE        `aicli` interpreter command or `auto`.
 It
                               defaults to the LITREPL_AI_INTERPRETER
                               environment variable if set, otherwise "auto".
+  --sh-interpreter EXE        `shell` interpreter command or `auto`.
+It
+                              defaults to the LITREPL_SH_INTERPRETER
+                              environment variable if set, otherwise "auto".
   --timeout F[,F]             Timeouts for initial evaluation and for pending
                               checks, in seconds.
 If the latter is omitted, it is considered to be equal to the former one.